tiagodeluna/study-notes/DevOps/devops-edx-course/README.md

  - Deploy more frequently
  - Have shorter lead times
  - Less failures related to change
- - They recover gaster: their MTTR (Mean Time to Recovery) is much lower
+ - They recover faster: their MTTR (Mean Time to Recovery) is much lower
  - Make work visible
  - Manage WIP (work-in-progress) and Flow
  - Create high trust work environments